-She Ready: Tiffany Haddish Reportedly Coupled Up With Common After Alleged Angela Rye Split
+SHE REAAADY: Tiffany Haddish Reportedly ‘Come Close’ Coupled Up With Common

 Sources told MadameNoire that Common and his political pundit sweetie are seemingly over again and pointed out that Angela arriving solo to her 40th birthday party as proof.

 Not only that but Angela also recently attended Tyler Perry’s studio opening without a date which also sparked rumors that she’s single.
+We hope that’s not the case, they were seemingly in sweet woke bae bliss.

 View this post on Instagram